 Darby Derrex is not—repeat not—experiencing an early midlife crisis.
 (Or is she?)
 She’s failed on Wall Street and failed in her relationships.
 And once she returns to Chicago to take over her uncle’s record store, she decides she really needs a “do-over.”
 Little does Darby know a time machine rumbles under her feet.

-Chicago, 1996: Grunge and punk are preeminent.
-Indie rock tops the charts.
-Concertgoers are crowd surfing at Lollapalooza.
+Chicago, 1996: Grunge and indie rock top the charts.
+Concertgoers crowdsurf at Lollapalooza.
 Bands like Smashing Pumpkins rescue our ears from Celine Dion and hair metal.
 And it’s the year Darby left behind her music critic job—along with her true love, Lina.

-Once she gets back to the 1990s Darby starts trying to fix simple things.
+Once Darby gets back to the 90s, she tries to fix simple things.
 She’s having a blast, and that’s part of the problem.
-But she has only 90 days to return to the present or stay back in time forever.
+Plus, she has 90 days to return or stay back in time forever.
 Both options are tempting, but Darby has to face the music.

 Ninety Days In The 90s: A Rock N Roll Time Travel Story